 IV.
 Roles and Responsibilities

 The Vice Chancellor for Business Affairs is responsible for implementing procedures supplemental to this Policy, setting forth appropriate allowance amounts and related administrative processes.
 Such procedures must comply with existing law, IRS regulations, and guidance from the North Carolina Office of State Budget and Management (OSBM) and The University of North Carolina.
-The supplemental procedures and related documents are as follows:
+The supplemental procedures and related documents are available on the Financial Services website.

 - Initially approved September 8, 2009 with effective date, September 23, 2009